'Mega dock' propels cottagers to seek new rules for aquatic airstrips | CBC News

 Rod Ward, mayor of the Township of Armour, said the township's chief building officer first learned about the dock last December.

-The building officer visited the property, Ward said, and was informed by the owner, Bruce Klassen, that his dock didn't need to follow the normal permitting process because it was registered with Transport Canada as a water aerodrome.
+The building officer visited the property, Ward said, and was informed by owner Bruce Klassen that his dock didn't need to follow the normal permitting process because it was registered with Transport Canada as a water aerodrome.

 In a letter to the township's chief building inspector dated Jan.
 10, 2023, Klassen's lawyer Matt Hodgson said the "design and dimensions" of the dock fall exclusively under federal jurisdiction.